-Over the last couple of years, big data has become popular and being leveraged in various industries.
+Over the last couple of years, big data has become popular and is being leveraged in various industries.
 This includes marketing, e-commerce, and information technology.
 No wonder we see companies that provide business intelligence services pop up here and there.

 That’s because big data allows you to make informed decisions.
 It also comes in handy when identifying and fixing problems in your business.